 What’s wrong with this?

-It’s outdated & disorganised: Increase efficiency in your organization by starting with how you capture and store lead information.
+It’s outdated & disorganised: Increase efficiency in your organisation by starting with how you capture and store lead information.
 If you’re writing things down on random post it notes these can be easily misplaced.
 You definitely won’t get a reminder for a task if you can’t find the note in the first place!